Catholic Bible

-The term Catholic Bible can be understood in two ways.
-More generally, it can refer to a Christian Bible that includes the whole 73-book canon recognized by the Catholic Church, including some of the deuterocanonical books (and parts of books) of the Old Testament which are in the Greek Septuagint collection, but which are not present in the Hebrew Masoretic Text collection.
-More specifically, the term can refer to a version or translation of the Bible which is published with the Catholic Church's approval, in accordance with Catholic canon law.
-The current official version of the Catholic Church is the Nova Vulgata.
+A Catholic Bible is a Christian Bible whose revision, translation or version was produced by Catholics and reflects a Catholic understanding of scripture, in accordance with the prescriptions of Catholic canon law, and is often approved by the Catholic Church.
+More generally, it can refer to a Christian Bible that includes the 73-book canon recognized by the Catholic Church, in contrast to the 76 to 79 books recognized by the Eastern Orthodox Churches, the 81 of the Ethiopian Church, and the 66 recognized by most protestants.
+Both the Catholic and Orthodox canons include some of the deuterocanonical books (and parts of books) of the Old Testament which are in the Greek Septuagint, but are absent from the Hebrew Masoretic Text.

 According to the Decretum Gelasianum (a work written by an anonymous scholar between AD 519 and 553), Catholic Church officials cited a list of books of scripture presented as having been made canonical at the Council of Rome (382).
 Later, the Catholic Church formally affirmed its canon of scripture with the Synod of Hippo (393), followed by a Council of Carthage (397), another Council of Carthage (419), the Council of Florence (1431–1449), and the Council of Trent (1545–1563).
 The canon consists of 46 books in the Old Testament and 27 books in the New Testament, for a total of 73 books in the Catholic Bible.